vicgarcia/kaavii/README.md

     Kaavii\Redis::$config = require 'config/redis.php';
     $redis = Kaavii\Redis::connect();

-    // a prefix is prepended to keys, seperated by a colon, when
+    // a prefix is prepended to keys, seperated by a colon
-    // storing the values in Redis, as is convention
+    // this type of namespacing is convention with Redis
     $prefix = 'cache';

     // create cache object